mindbody/mbkit/packages/Typography/README.md

 # Typography

-This is a react component of typography for easily managing your text.
+A React component for styling your text.

 ## Installation